Bacteriology studies of Ionic Silver research is proving to be bogus

 Many ionic silver products are promoted using in vitro tests that claim to prove their effectiveness against bacteria and other pathogens.
-The design of most of these test protocols are severely flawed resulting in conclusions that are at best misleading and at worst completely false.
+The design of most of these test protocols is severely flawed resulting in conclusions that are at best misleading and at worst completely false.

 In vitro tests fail to simulate the in vivo environment

-In order for in vitro testing (tests in petri dish) to have any validity whatsoever the test protocol should simulate the conditions that would be found in vivo (inside the human body).
-In the case of ionic silver solutions an in vitro test must take into account the fact that the human body contains large quantities of chloride.
+In order for in vitro testing (tests in a petri dish) to have any validity whatsoever, the test protocol should simulate the conditions that would be found in vivo (inside the human body).
+In the case of most ionic silver solutions, an in vitro test must take into account the fact that the human body contains large quantities of chloride.
 Chloride exists in stomach acid in the form of hydrochloric acid (HCl) at a concentration of about 3600 ppm.
 Chloride exists in human blood serum in the form of sodium and potassium chloride at a concentration between 3300 ppm and 3900 ppm according to the Merck Manual.
 The presence of chloride is important because silver ions will immediately combine with the chloride ions to form silver chloride, an insoluble salt.
 Therefore, if an in vitro test medium does not contain chloride in a concentration as found in the human body the results of such a test do not reflect the true biocidal action that could be achieved in vivo.
 Since most ionic silver solutions sold as colloidal silver consist of 90 to 99 ionic silver, most of the anti-microbial properties are rendered inactive by the conversion to silver chloride.
-For this reason alone, the in vitro tests that are produced without chloride in the test medium, which is virtually all the test results published to date, generate results that misleading in the extreme.
+Silver research shows that for this reason alone, the in vitro tests that are produced without chloride in the test medium, which is virtually all the test results published to date, generate results that misleading in the extreme.
 The producers of ionic silver solutions refuse to test their products in a chloride environment which simulates in vivo conditions because they know full well that the results will be dismal.
-Instead they publish in vitro tests that do not include chloride at the strength found in the body and then imply that such results are what would be expected in the body.
+Instead, they publish in vitro tests that do not include chloride at the strength found in the body and then imply that such results are what would be expected in the body.
 Such promotion is false and deceptive in the extreme.

 In vitro tests are not conducted at silver concentrations that can be achieved in vivo